aukspot/dles/README.md

 - [Waffle](https://wafflegame.net/daily) - Swap letters to create words both horizontally and vertically.
 Seems to have been made before Word Waffle.
 - [Washington Post Crossword](https://www.washingtonpost.com/games/crossword/) - A daily crossword from the Washington Post
 - [Weaver](https://weavergame.org) - Weave your way from the start word to the end word, changing only one letter at a time.
+- [werdel](https://bennw.github.io/werdel/#daily) - Wordle except you're guessing based on the word's pronunciation as represented by the International Phonetic Alphabet (IPA).
 - [Worchle](https://www.worchle.com) - Find the keyword in the word search before running out of guesses.
 Three increasingly difficult puzzles everyday.
 - [Word Box](https://wordbox.game) - Swap letters until each row and column forms a valid word.
 - [Word Chain](https://wordnerd.co/wordchain) - Connect the two unrelated words by adding a chain of related words between them.